uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

 By the end of this activity, you will be able to:

-- Load **survey or qualitative text** (comments, reflections, open-ended responses) into a NotebookLM notebook.
+- Load **survey or qualitative text** (comments, reflections, open-ended responses) into a NotebookLM notebook in a format that NotebookLM accepts.
 - Ask NotebookLM to identify **themes, patterns, and representative quotes**.
 - Turn messy text into **concise summaries, tables, or reports** for different audiences.
 - Use citations and excerpts to ensure that themes are **actually supported** by the data.